tdahar/professional-cv/README.md

 Viewable at https://anenadic.github.io/professional-cv/.

 ## Theme & Template
 This repository contains both my online CV as well a Jekyll/Liquid CV template that can be reused.
-I created this CV template from the static [DevResume](https://github.com/xriley/DevResume-Theme) templet by [Xiaoying Riley](https://github.com/xriley) from 3rdwavemedia.
+I created this CV template using the static [DevResume](https://github.com/xriley/DevResume-Theme) created by [Xiaoying Riley](https://github.com/xriley) from 3rdwavemedia.

 To use it for your own online CV, you only need to change one file and fill in your data in `_data/data.yml` folder.
 Or feel free to play with the layout.